 Newborn and very young babies will probably glide through the clocks changing without much notice.
 Their sleep is still very immature and their sleep follows little pattern.
 It could be 2am or 2pm but it makes no difference to them.

-Around the age of 4 months your baby’s circadian rhythm starts to mature.
+Around the age of 4 months your baby’s circadian rhythm starts to mature and they produce their own sleepy and wakeful hormones.
 You may find that from around 4 months of age your baby starts to sleep and feed and regular-ish times.
 Circadian Rhythms can influence sleep-wake cycles, hormone release, eating habits and digestion.
 This is why we experience jet lag when we travel to a country on a different time zone.
 Our internal body clock and the environmental clock are sending us conflicting messages.

 Whilst a one hour time change will have very little impact on us adults.
 It may leave our babies feeling a little jet lagged.